takac/git-open/README.md

 Open files in a repository in the browser.

-You can specify directories and files, and files with line numbers.
-A branch can also be supplied.
+You can specify directories, files, and files with line numbers.
+Additionally, a branch can be provided.

 ## Usage